-- 2. Select at least 10 trees in the stand to serve as your representative sample for monitoring, by painting a ring around the tree at dbh or higher and a sequence number on each (use a color other than white to avoid confusion with the white rings often painted around trees having RCW nests).
-You may also attach a metal tag to the tree using an aluminum nail, but attach this high enough so that the tag number will not become obscured by char from or, even worse, melted during prescribed fires (this happens when tags are too low). - 3.
-Using the field data sheet, enter the following data at the top: location, date and crew.
-Then for each tree: enter the tree number, measure its dbh in inches, and then record that measurement.
-Now, you are ready to count the green cones and small conelets. - 4.
+2. Select at least 10 trees in the stand to serve as your representative sample for monitoring, by painting a ring around the tree at dbh or higher and a sequence number on each (use a color other than white to avoid confusion with the white rings often painted around trees having RCW nests).
+You may also attach a metal tag to the tree using an aluminum nail, but attach this high enough so that the tag number will not become obscured by char from or, even worse, melted during prescribed fires (this happens when tags are too low).

+- 3. Using the field data sheet, enter the following data at the top: location, date, and crew.
+Then for each tree: measure its dbh in inches and record that measurement.
+Now, you are ready to count the green cones. - 4.
 Walk away from the tree and toward the sun.
 The precise distance away from the tree is not crucial, but it should be far enough away to give your neck a comfortable angle while looking up, but not so far away that you cannot clearly see the cones with 8 to 10 power binoculars.
 With the sun at your back, you may need to adjust your position a bit to the left or to the right, so that you can view the entire tree crown without moving from your counting location.
 An uncrowded midstory will be helpful at this point. - 5.
-Work from the less difficult to more difficult strobili to see.
-First, count the number of green cones that can be seen from the single spot on which you are standing.
+Count the number of green cones that can be seen from the single spot on which you are standing.
 We usually start at the lower left of the crown and work up to the top of the crown, then across the top of the crown to the right and then down the right side of the crown all the way to the bottom-most branches.
 This is a systematic approach that scans across the entire crown (left half, top, right half) and leads to consistently accurate counts.
 Once you have done this, enter the number of green cones into the data sheet. - 6.
-Because these developing cones are green, they are more difficult to see against the green pine foliage.
-It helps to count these green cones (and other structures) on a bright sunny day, when the light is good.
+Because these developing cones are green, they can be difficult to see against the green pine foliage.
+It helps to count these green cones on a bright sunny day, when the light is good.
 It also helps if there is a light breeze blowing that moves the pine needles about, thereby revealing the more rigid cones.
-This is the most important count you will make, because these green cones contain the seed that will be shed during the upcoming October, and it is these data that will become the numbers upon which the cone crop forecast for the current year will be based (a forecast in which many land managers have a great interest).
-News of a good cone crop usually alerts forest managers to get busy during the summer, preparing seedbeds that will be receptive to capturing and deriving the most benefit from the upcoming seed fall.
-You will also note on the data sheet that the raw number you see in your green cone count needs to be multiplied by 2 at the end of the column.
-Many years of research by Bill Boyer confirmed that this adjustment to the raw count was needed to obtain an accurate estimate (the actual regression from his work approximated 1.98).
-In general terms he explained this need, because the cone count is performed by looking at only one side of the tree, thus the raw count for green cones needs to be doubled. - 7.
-Finally, repeat the same up-over-down scan with your binoculars, counting the small conelets that can be seen from the single spot on which you are standing.
-They are smaller than the green cones, so it will take more time to locate them.
-But, they are up there.
-These conelets were pollinated only one month earlier (during March), but will not become fertilized for almost another 11 months (until a pollen tube grows from the surface of the conelet deep into its ovary).
-These conelets are the basis for estimating what the cone crop might be during the following year.
-But, it is worth bearing in mind that conelet abortion happens in nature for a variety of natural reasons (e.g., genetics, disease, insects, adverse weather conditions).
-Thus, not all conelets will survive to maturity.
-In fact, the conelet mortality rate is typically more than 50 percent.
-So, this estimate for next year, based on conelets, is less reliable than the forecast for this year, based on green cones.
+These green cones contain the seed that will be shed during the upcoming October, and it is these data that will become the numbers upon which the cone crop forecast for the current year will be based (a forecast in which many forest managers and tree nursery managers have a great interest).
+News of a fair or better cone crop alerts forest managers to begin preparing their seedbeds so they will be receptive to capturing and deriving the most benefit from the upcoming seed fall.
+Tree nursery managers are also alerted to cone collection opportunities.
+Note on the data sheet that the raw number you see in your green cone count needs to be multiplied by 2 at the end of the column.
+Many years of research by Bill Boyer indicated that this adjustment to the raw count was needed to obtain an accurate estimate (the actual regression from his work approximated 1.98).
+In general terms he explained this need, because the cone count is performed by looking at only one side of the tree, thus the raw count for green cones needs to be doubled.